trustoverip/utility-foundry-wg/workflow/stories/kob.md

 - Establish a governing board so that no single organization owns the Identity Utility Network
 - Require adherence to specified open standards and protocols

-The goal is "Internet scale digital trust with close to 1 million digital credentials on the network".
+Our mission is "Internet scale digital trust with close to 1 million digital credentials on the network".

 ### Pertinent Concepts